 Report Fraud or Identity Theft

-If you know or suspect that your personal information has been compromised or if you identify fraudulent activity on you account, contact us immediately
+If you know or suspect that your personal information has been compromised or if you identify fraudulent activity on your account, contact us immediately

 To report a lost or stolen Visa Debit Card outside of normal business hours, please call 800-264-4274 and select Option 3.

 The maximum liability for consumer accounts under federal law for unauthorized use of your credit or debit card is $50, when the fraudulent activity is reported in a timely manner.
-You must notify us promply of a lost ATM or debit card to limit your liablility.
+You must notify us promptly of a lost ATM or debit card to limit your liability.

 Your liability depends on how quickly the loss is reported.
 You risk unlimited loss by failing to report an unauthorized transfer within 60 days after your bank statement containing the unauthorized use is mailed to you.

-- Report theft to the Federal Trade Commission
+- Create an Identity Theft Report by filing a complaint with the Federal Trade Commission

 - Contact your local police department to file a criminal report